Zinbo/software-dev-repository/content/posts/Architecture/index.md

 - Availability - Every request receives a response, without guarantee that it contains the most recent version of the information
 - Partition Tolerance - The system continues to operate despite arbitrary partitioning due to network failures

-In a centralised system we don;t have network paritions, so you get AC.
+In a centralised system we don't have network partitions, so you get AC.

 Networks aren't reliable, so you'll need to support partition tolerance.
 You'll need to make a software tradeoff between consistency and availability.